 The BDC Financing loans are secured with a general security agreement providing a first security interest in the Company's current owned equipment and new equipment acquired pursuant to the BDC Financings and a security interest in all present and after acquired personal property of the Company subject only to lender charges on receivables and inventory in support of the Company's demand operating loan and future charges on specific equipment to a creditor for financing the purchase or lease thereof.

-The BDC Financing Loan 4 and Loan 5 have a consolidated fixed charge coverage ratio financial covenant which is tested annually.
-At December 31, 2023, the Company was in compliance with this covenant.
+The BDC Financing loans have a consolidated fixed charge coverage ratio financial covenant which is tested annually.
+At December 31, 2024, the Company was in compliance with this covenant.